 Make sure to also bring a hat or cat to protect your head from the sun.
 Also sunscreen is important.

-7) What is the best time to go to Coyote Gulch?
+7) When is the best time to go to Coyote Gulch?

 I would say during the fall and winter seasons.